Achievable logoAchievable logo

 2. What the author is trying to prove in the last paragraph

-Even though it might seem like the natural science passage is paragraph after paragraph of scientific facts, there is a point to the author saying all of these things.
+Even if the natural science passage seems like paragraph after paragraph of scientific facts, the author is building toward a point.

-Often, the author will identify a scientific misconception near the beginning or even middle of the passage and then clear it up in the end—serving to prove something in the last couple paragraphs.
-These overarching ideas are the ones to note for later and to annotate as relevant information.
+Often, the author introduces a scientific misconception near the beginning or middle of the passage and then corrects it near the end - using the final paragraphs to prove a larger idea.
+Those overarching ideas are the ones to annotate as relevant information.

 Here’s an example of a question that asks about these overarching ideas.